Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Vortices.md

 The ring is stable as air in the centre of the vortex is moving faster than the air at the edges, this causes a twisting motion.
 This shape is stable as fast air is at a lower pressure so in relation to the stationary air at higher pressure there's a force keeping it in a ring.
 When it slows the pressure difference decreases and the ring expands as the pressure in the ring increases.

-If you touch the ring it breaks as its a big disruption to the stability.
+If you touch the ring it breaks as it's a big disruption to the stability.

 You can attempt to get them to interfere and can see some repelling (not sure why it happens though) they can theoretically merge or destroy too but hard to do.
 The best way to get them to merge seems to be having two people stand next to each other and both fire forwards and slightly together at the same speed.
 You need the rings to meet along the same plane and spinning in the same direction to interfere constructively.

 There's also no net movement of air, think about what this would do to the pressure, air just rotates around the vortex.
-The smoke is highlighting the forward flow, where we to fill the room with smoke and fire clean air vortices we'd see reversed motion of smokey air.
+The smoke is highlighting the forward flow: were we to fill the room with smoke and fire clean air vortices, we'd see reversed motion of smokey air.
 To try and demo this I have some silicone bracelets, if you imagine these are the smoke ring and then try and roll them along your wrist you'll see that the bracelet spins as it moves.

 Apparently, you can generate smoke rings by shaking an incense stick.
 You can also do this at home with a coke bottle, a balloon (or small cardboard box) and an incense stick.